Mamena2020/nodemi/README.md

    ```

-   Automatically registered in loadModels(), in the core/model/models.js directory.
+   Automatically registered in the `loadModels()` function in the `core/model/models.js` file.

    ```

       const loadModels = async () => {
          await Product.sync({
              alter: true, // not recomended on production mode })
           ....

    ```

    Full <a target="_blank" href="https://sequelize.org/docs/v6/core-concepts/model-basics/"> documentation </a> of ORM

+   - Noted

+   All relationships between models should be defined in the `loadModels` function.
+When a model is removed from the `models` directory, it is important to also remove its corresponding relationship from the `loadModels()` function.

  # Media

-   Any model can own media by binding the model to the media inside the loadModels function using hasMedia(YourModel).
+   Any model can own media by binding the model to the media inside the `loadModels()` function using `hasMedia(YourModel)`.

    ```

       const loadModels = async () => {

          await Product.sync({